 Tues September 13

-CoEHD advisors M'Myia McQuirter, Jessica Hutchinson and Anthony Helms, along with former CoEHD advisors Christine Robinson and Bette Ludwig, traveled to Normal, IL in April to present at the Region V NACADA Conference.
+CEHD advisors M'Myia McQuirter, Jessica Hutchinson and Anthony Helms, along with former CEHD advisors Christine Robinson and Bette Ludwig, traveled to Normal, IL in April to present at the Region V NACADA Conference.
 M'Myia, Jessica and Anthony presented research on the growing role of academic advising to meet the needs of the rapidly increasing number of transfer students within 4-year universities.
 This expanding role includes conducting classroom presentation and on-site advising at community colleges to disseminate vital information, assisting in the writing and implementation of articulation agreements to assist with the transfer of credits and building relationships between advising offices.
 Christine and Bette presented on new and improved ways to implement technology in advising offices to meet the needs of the modern-day, technologically-savvy college student.
 Both presentations received excellent reviews and the advisors were able to attend other presentations and workshops throughout the 4-day conference.

 In addition to traditional advising topics, Anthony also presented some of his anthropology research on human biological sex identification with a focus on how it impacts the structure of higher education and, more specifically, how advisors advise students.